Samuel Provoost: Early life

-Provoost was educated at King's College, now known as Columbia University, graduating in 1758.
-In 1761 he arrived in England and continued his studies at Peterhouse, Cambridge.
-Samuel was fluent in Hebrew, Greek and Latin, and while he was at the College he learned French and Italian gaining the distinction as a linguist.
-Samuel Provoost also matriculated at the University of Leiden, July 28, 1764.
+Provoost was educated at King's College, now known as Columbia University, graduating in 1758, and promoted to Master of Arts in 1761.

+That same year, he sailed to Europe.
+He eventually continued his studies at Peterhouse, Cambridge, from which he graduated with a second BA in 1766.
+Samuel was fluent in Hebrew, Greek and Latin, and while he was at Cambridge he learned French and Italian gaining the distinction as a linguist.

+During this time, he also matriculated at the University of Leiden, on July 28, 1764.

 Career

 In February 1766, Provoost was ordained a deacon at the Chapel Royal of St James's Palace in Westminster and a priest in March 1766.
 In September 1766, he sailed to New York with his wife and in December he became an assistant rector of Trinity Church.
-Provoost's dry preaching style, along his support for American independence, offended some church members and in 1769 a motion was made in the vestry to dispense with his services.
+Provoost's dry preaching style, along with his support for American independence, offended some church members and in 1769 a motion was made in the vestry to dispense with his services.
 The vestry subsequently resolved "That Mr. Provoost be continued, and paid by what can be raised by subscription only," but funds weren't forthcoming and in 1771 Provoost resigned and settled in Dutchess County near his friends Walter Livingston and Robert R. Livingston.

 During his 13 years there he preached occasionally in neighboring churches, and joined his neighbors in their pursuit of the British after the burning of the town of Esopus, but he declined offers to serve as a delegate to the Provincial Congress and as chaplain of the New York Constitutional Convention of 1777, as well as the rectorship of churches in Charleston, South Carolina, and Boston.

 In 1783, after the end of the American Revolutionary War, the outspoken Tory rector of Trinity Church, Charles Inglis (the future first Anglican Bishop in Canada), left for England and was replaced by assistant rector Benjamin Moore, who had stayed at Trinity through the British occupation.
 Returning Patriots objected and in 1784 installed Provoost as rector of Trinity, with Moore agreeing to stay on as assistant rector.
 In 1785, he was named chaplain of the Continental Congress.

 The Episcopal Church of the United States broke away from the Church of England and held its first General Convention in 1785.
 In 1786 Provoost was elected first Bishop of New York at the Diocesan Convention.
 A short while later, he was honored with the degree of Doctor of Divinity from the University of Pennsylvania.
 In 1787, Provoost was consecrated with Dr. William White at Lambeth Place by Dr. John Moore.
 Provoost was elected Chaplain to the Senate in 1789.
 Due to health issues, he resigned the rectorship of Trinity in 1800.
 The following year, Provoost sought to relinquish his episcopal office, but the House of Bishops declined his resignation, instead appointing Moore as Adjutant Bishop.
 Provoost effectively retired, but remained Bishop until his death in 1815.